tedhartnell/ai4r-jupyter/README.md

 3. **dynamic_value_iteration**: Updates the optimized policy to reach a goal when the robotic car discovers addition information such as a hole in the road.
 Uses Markov Decision Process (MDP) Value Iteration Planning.

 4. **pid_racer**: Provides an experimental template which eliminates the need for the robotic car to perform localization while allowing it to race around a circular track under a PID controller.

+5. **slam_map**: Offers a very simple experimental template for regular robotic car kits that allows a robot to simultaneously localize its position while it maps a 1-dimensional environment.